 John 6:45

-all taught of God.
-Every man therefore that has heard, and has learned of the
+they shall be all taught of God.
+Every man therefore that has heard, and has

-God, then you haven’t learned much about the true meaning of life.
-That’s why a
+learned something from Christ, then you have not learned much about the true

-Him, that He communicates with us, and so Jesus said, "not
+voice and it is not by seeing Him, that He communicates with us, and so Jesus

 In John 6:47-48 Jesus said, "Verily, verily, I say unto you, He that believes on